Please feel free to comment on my review.

 Anneke Wills as Polly and Michael Craze as Ben work well as ‘Doctor Who’ companions in this their first adventure in the TARDIS with the Doctor.
 Whereas they had been introduced in ‘The War Machines’ to the audience, here in this story they are introduced to the TARDIS and to time-travel.

 Ben is pretty sceptical about them travelling back in time to 17th century Cornwall, since he’s anxious about getting back to his ship in 1966 as a sailor.
 Gradually during the story, he begins to accept that the Doctor has a time machine and is pretty feisty when dealing pirates and the treasure.

-Polly is not as sceptical as Ben is about the fact they’ve travelling back in time with the Doctor in the TARDIS.
+Polly is not as sceptical as Ben is about the fact they’ve travelled back in time with the Doctor in the TARDIS.
 In fact, Polly seems willing to believe the Doctor on what he says and she encourages Ben to do likewise.
 Although a dolly bird, Polly keeps brave as she and Ben get into the deadliest of scrapes.

 Ben and Polly’s introduction to time-travel in the TARDIS sort of mirrors what happens later on when they witness the Doctor’s regeneration in ‘The Power of the Daleks’.
-Ben and Polly also have a rough time when they captured and re-captured by those accusing them for murdering the church warden.
+Ben and Polly also have a rough time when they get captured and re-captured by those accusing them for murdering the church warden.